billtega66/PDF_studio/README.md

 # Step 2: Navigate to the project directory.
 cd <YOUR_PROJECT_NAME>

-# Step 3: Run backend file
+# Step 3: Run the backend file
 python app.py

-# Step 3: Install the necessary dependencies.
+# Step 4: Install the necessary dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```